wcj3/FlexTable/README.md

 # FlexTable (Beta)
-A lightweight solution to create tables using Flexbox.
+A responsive, lightweight solution to create tables using Flexbox.

 ## Why FlexTable?